shaylonmizukami/shaylonmizukami.github.io/essays/SmartQuestionsReflection.md

 Asking smart questions is not just a skill but a responsibility.
 By following Raymond's guidelines, developers can turn ambiguity into clarity, which encourages collaboration and learning.
 Whether optimizing code or debugging assignments, the principles of clarity, effort, an respect remain universal.

 <br>

+The essay above used DeepSeek for spelling and grammar correction/suggestions.